LOGE Outdoor Stewardship

 But building responsibly isn’t enough, and that’s why we donate a portion of our revenue to foundations that are in line with our mission - to help foster responsible outdoor access and stewardship of the environment.

-For each LOGE location, we find a local non-profit that fits this description and donate 1% of top line revenue from that location to the foundation.
+For each LOGE location, we find a local non-profit that supports our mission, and donate 1% of top line revenue from that location to the foundation.
 We additionally donate another 1% from a company wide level, bringing our giving to a total of 2% of our revenue.
-We’ve been honored to form close relationships with our non-profit partners, and in addition to our standard giving we also host quarterly events with 100% of the proceeds going to one of our non-profit partners.
+We’ve been honored to form close relationships with our non-profit partners, and in addition to our standard giving we also host quarterly events with 100% of the proceeds going to one of our non-profit partners, and often serve as the home base for trail work parties, avalanche seminars, and other awesome events that our non-profit partners put on!

 “All this sounds great LOGE, so who are your partners?”
 So glad you asked!